Skip to content

 Common causes and fixes:

-• Timing: Ensure the form field is completed before the conditional task’s position
+• Timing: Make sure the form field is completed before the conditional task’s position in the workflow

-• Field references: Verify you’re referencing the correct field name
+• Field references: Double-check you’re referencing the correct field name (case matters!)

-• Logic errors: Check AND vs OR usage - AND requires all conditions true
+• Logic errors: Check AND vs OR usage - remember, AND requires all conditions to be true

-• Data types: Ensure number comparisons use number fields, not text fields
+• Data types: Number comparisons need number fields, not text fields

 Issue 3: Hidden steps and completion conditions